Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research: Detailed Implementation Notes

 Targeted tasks exploit known weaknesses in model behaviour.
 These checks typically rely on reasoning limitations or on asymmetries in model training.
 LLMs often default to prototypical responses found in the large-scale text corpora used for their training, ignoring subtle task modifications.
 This makes them particularly vulnerable to adversarial alterations of otherwise common tasks (e.g., introducing a transparency clause in a common Theory of Mind scenario or changing the size of different elements of well-known optical illusions).

-Undoubtedly, these checks are inherently moving targets.
+\paragraph{Risks \& Considerations} Undoubtedly, these checks are inherently moving targets.
 As LLM (and agentic) capabilities continue to improve in areas such as vision-language alignment, many of their current weaknesses will be patched, rendering specific items obsolete.
 This underscores the importance of continuously reassessing and potentially redesigning such tasks, ideally piloting across a range of model architectures and capabilities, including those deployed as stand-alone agentic systems.
 Moreover, human participants can also fail these tasks, especially if the instructions are overly complex or if participants are not attentive enough.
 We therefore recommend treating responses to these types of tasks as probabilistic filters rather than definitive exclusion criteria.